 The Bachelor of Technology in Forensic Investigation must be completed within seven years from acceptance into the program.

-Depending upon the learning outcomes of various courses, students will be graded on a combination of the following:
+Depending on the course learning outcomes, students will be graded on a combination of the following:

 3700 Willingdon Avenue

 Courses are also offered through distance and online learning.